My DIY halloween lantern garland is visually stunning, and easy to make!

 I was planning on taking photos of these lanterns lined up my walkway but it was been raining so hard here that it never happened.
 This garland is much cuter anyway.

-I love the ostrich feathers on this mantel.
+I love the black ostrich feathers on this mantel.
 It just adds so much texture.

 Click in Case You Missed: